katsuroom/minitune/readme.md

 Uses [libwinsane](https://github.com/skeeto/scratch/tree/master/libwinsane) to support unicode filepaths on Windows.

 ## How to Build
-- Download this repository and use the command `make release` to build the executable.
+- **Windows**: Download this repository and use the command `make release` to build the executable.
-- This project was developed on Windows.
+- **Linux**: Link with the Linux build for Raylib, then run gcc with flags `-lraylib -lGL -lm -lpthread -ldl -lrt -lX11`

 ## Usage